 Recognizing patterns is a composition technique that creates a stronger image.
 Shapes and lines are composition techniques as well.

-You can use patterns in photography in nearly every type of genre in both obvious and subtle ways.
-You just have to learn how to recognize those patterns.
-This starts with finding repetition, then re-framing that in a way that draws the eye.
+You can use patterns in photography in every genre in both obvious and subtle ways.
+You only have to learn how to recognise those patterns.

 Recognizing patterns takes practice and an understanding of how they work.
 Here are a few tips and techniques for using patterns in photography to guide the way.